clintonium-119/arduboy-lessons/Lesson 1/Overview.md

 What is different about a button is that it's a 'momentary' switch.
 This means it's only in the 'on' state when held down, and as soon as you release it, it goes back to the 'off' state.

-Games, for instance, listen for these transistions between on and off electrical states to know when a button has been pressed or released, and react accordingly
+Games, for instance, listen for these transistions between on and off electrical states to know when a button has been pressed or released, and react accordingly.